SongBirdCode/HW1-ginabauza/README.md

-# Challenge 1 >
+# Challenge 1

 ## Description

- To recieve starter code, properly debug HTML and CSS sections and clean up the <div> soup chaos.
+ To recieve starter code, properly debug HTML and CSS sections and clean up the "div soup" chaos.

 ## Installation